 Arrival at Tribhuvan International Airport at Kathmandu and meet, assist and transfer to the hotel by our representative.
 Welcome drinks on arrival and briefing of tour program by one of the representative from Aarya Village Travel.

 Day 2: Kathmandu Sightseeing (B)

 After breakfast start full day sightseeing in UNESCO heritage sites.
-Sightseeing at Bouddhanath Stupa- is a very important religious site for the followers of Buddhism.
+Sightseeing at Bouddhanath Stupa- a very important religious site for the followers of Buddhism.
 It is located northeast from the Kathmandu city center.
 The Stupa is regarded as the centre of faith for the Buddhists.
 This is also the largest Stupa of Nepal.
-The Stupa rich in Buddhist arts and cultural heritage is also a popular pilgrimage site; Pashupatinath Temple is a famous, sacred Hindu Temple dedicated to Pashupatinath is located on the banks of the Bagmati River.
+The Stupa rich in Buddhist arts and cultural heritage is also a popular pilgrimage site; Pashupatinath Temple is a famous, sacred Hindu Temple dedicated to Pashupatinath and located on the banks of the Bagmati River.
 This temple is considered one of the sacred temples of Hindu faith.
-This "extensive Hindu temple precinct" is a "sprawling collection of temples, ashrams, images and inscriptions raised over the centuries and Patan Durbar Square- Enlisted in the UNESCO World Heritage Sites is a distinct place for arts and architecture that reflect on each temple, monument and palace building that were mostly built during the Malla period between 16th, 17th and 18th century.
+This "extensive Hindu temple precinct" is a "sprawling collection of temples, ashrams, images and inscriptions raised over the centuries and Patan Durbar Square- Enlisted in the UNESCO World Heritage Sites is a distinct place for arts and architecture that is reflected on each temple, monument and palace building that were mostly built during the Malla period between 16th, 17th and 18th century.
 The square offers myriad opportunities for visitor willing to study and research artistic and architectural masterpieces, history and culture of Patan.
 Rest of the time is free on your own.